Best Engine Assembly Lube

 start up grease for engine

 While engine oil quickly drips off moving parts, assembly lube is designed to cling onto them.
-Unlike motor oil, assembly lube will stay in place until the engine is started.
+And unlike motor oil, assembly lube stays in place until the engine is started.

 Assembly Lube Choices